neilenns-projects/zse-training-academy/content/developing-s1/equipment-suffixes/index.md

 The most common issues related to suffixes on the network are:

-- modern airliners not filing with /L.
+- modern airliners filing a suffix other than /L.
 - missing suffixes.
 - piston aircraft filing something other than /A or /G.
 - older aircraft with uncommon suffixes, such as /Z or /W.